Statement of Policies

 Student Stipend Policy

-To comply with US Department of Education regulations, student payments, awards, prizes, and gifts that are made available to the student because they are a Stanford student, must be reported to the Financial Aid Office.
-The Financial Aid Office is responsible for the disbursement of stipend funds to undergraduates.
+To comply with US Department of Education and NCAA regulations, student payments, awards, prizes, and gifts that are made available to the student because they are a Stanford student, must be reported to the Financial Aid Office to be coordinated with their financial aid award.
+The Financial Aid Office is responsible for the disbursement of stipend funds to undergraduates; see the steps for faculty and staff to make requests.

 Definitions